bulletmark/cdhist/README.md

 $ cd -4
 ```

-Search back through stack for directory containing "string" and `cd`
+Search back through stack for directory containing "string" in it's name and
-there:
+`cd` there:

 ```sh
 $ cd -/string